Mission Statement and Assessment Plan

 - evaluating and improving the senior capstone colloquium experience

 - tracking placement of graduates in graduate programs to assess the effectiveness of career advising

 - designing, implementing and evaluating exit interviews to gather information for assessment

 - periodically reviewing student evaluations, peer observations, syllabi, textbooks, exams, etc.

-- implementing alumni surveys (via the program newsletter)
+- implementing alumni surveys (via the department newsletter)

 - reflecting, collaboratively, on teaching practices that address student learning outcomes

 Western Washington University